rosenmarkov35/rosenmarkov35/README.md

 ###

-<p align="left">My name is Rosen Markov, I'm from Bulgaria and I'm a learning developer with experience in Python and modern frontend technologies including JavaScript, React, and Next.js, interested in building full-stack applications and improving user experience.</p>
+<p align="left">My name is Rosen Markov, I'm from Bulgaria, and I'm a learning developer with experience in Python and modern frontend technologies including JavaScript, React, and Next.js.
+I'm interested in building full-stack applications and focusing on improving user experience.</p>

 ###